Skip to main content

 Who designed the Stripe logo?

 The Stripe logo was designed by In-house Stripe in 2016.
-The design has become one of the most recognized marks in the Technology industry.
+The design has become one of the better-known marks in the Technology space.

 What are the Stripe brand guidelines for logo usage?